Coronavirus outbreak: PM Modi hails RBI, says steps will improve in credit supply

 Inflation on a declining trajectory says RBI Governor

-The Governor also announced a Rs 50,000 crore booster package for the small and medium sized industries to recover from the ongoing COVID-19 lockdown.
+The Governor also announced a Rs 50,000 crore booster package for the small and medium-sized industries to recover from the ongoing COVID-19 lockdown.

-He also announced TLTRO 2.0, where the RBI would conduct Targetted Long Term Repo Operations for Rs 50,000 crore to begin with in tranches of appropriate sizes.
+He also announced TLTRO 2.0, where the RBI would conduct Targetted Long Term Repo Operations for Rs 50,000 crore to begin with tranches of appropriate sizes.

 As the RBI Governor began to address the media, he said, "The mission is to do whatever it takes to prevent the curve from steepening further.
 In this environment, the RBI has been proactive and has been monitoring the situation closely."